chrismhodgson/nextjs-pfrac/data/_pages/competitions/fell-league.md

 header: competitions/fell-league.jpg
 order: 20
 ---

-#### The 2023/24 Fell League
+#### The 2024/25 Fell League

-A﻿s the club has changed its membership your to run from April to March, the Fell League will also - all races from 1 April 2023 to 31 March 2024 will count.
+The competition runs from 1 April 2024 to 31 March 2025.
 All first claim members' results in all FRA licenced senior races count towards the league &ndash; you get points for every race, without any limit, and you get more points the faster you run.

 All FRA licenced senior races count, which includes all 9 Trunces, Hartcliff Hill and Thurlstone Chase, as well as all the Club Championship Fell Section races, English Championships, etc.

 T﻿he results are updated frequently, but the onus is on the runner to tell me ([Paul Fryers](mailto:paul.fryers@gmail.com)) of their results: I can't check the results of every race to find PFR runners, although where there is a big turnout I don't need everyone to supply their own result.
 Just tell me the race you ran and your time.
+Please send results as soon after the races as possible, and no later than six weeks after the race.
+This is partly to make administration easier, and partly to ensure that the competition is fair and everyone knows what other competitors have done.
+Results sent in more than six weeks after the race will not be included in the league.
+If the race results have not been published anywhere in six weeks I will include them when they are available, as long as I've been told about the race within six weeks.
+At the end of the year there will be a shorter deadline to ensure results are finalised in time for the club presentation evening.

 #### Results